 Table of Contents

-Downtown Helsinki is ideally best explored on foot, but you can decide how to best get around depending on how it suits you.
+Helsinki is quite a walkable city and the downtown area is ideally best explored on foot, but you can decide how to best get around depending on the weather and how best it suits you.

-Should you be visiting Helsinki between April-October, getting around on bicycle is also a good alternative.
+Should you be visiting Helsinki between April-November, getting around on a bicycle is also a good alternative.
 Biking in Helsinki can be fun and renting a bike is rather easy and cheap.
 You can find more information about bike rental here.

 Your One Day in Helsinki Itinerary